 As aforementioned above, yellow color increases the energy level but the living room color schemes are not for everyone.
 The color, in fact, tends to evoke the emotion and temper.

-If the color is used in large area of the house, it can trigger anger and frustration.
+If the color is used in a large area of the house, it can trigger anger and frustration.
 So, if you want to use yellow, you can use it only for accent or highlight only to give color to the interior.

-9. Vintage color palette
+9. Vintage Color Palette

-Everyone dreams of having beautiful living room.
+Everyone dreams of having a beautiful living room.
 You can also create a beautiful living room by choosing the right living room color schemes.

-The definition of beautiful may be different from one to another but make sure that every element in the living room is balance.
+The definition of beautiful may be different from one to another but make sure that every element in the living room is a balance.

 Living Room Color Schemes Mix and Match

-Most of the time, people choose the similar color tone to create a synchronized finish.
+Most of the time, people choose a similar color tone to create a synchronized finish.
 Even though not many people consider this option, but contrasting color also creates harmonized color schemes.

-Grey is always a good color if you want to create calming ambiance.
+Grey is always a good color if you want to create a calming ambiance.
 But if you do not want it to appear too monochrome, you can match it with contrasting colors such as burgundy, orange, tangerine, and even gold.

 Not many people love the yellow and neon green hue for their living room.
 Even though it has a cheerful ambiance, but it can appear too bright for the eye.

 You can also use the bright yellow and green tone only on some parts of the living room to accentuate.

-Blue is the color for peace and calm mind.
-It is a great color for living room on its own or paired with other colors.
+Blue is the color for peace and a calm mind.
+It is a great color for the living room on its own or paired with other colors.

 If you want to create a focal point of the living room, you can add one contrasting color such as burgundy or black sofa.

 In this case, you can just choose vibrant color combination such as magenta, purple, blue, tangerine, and orange.
 You can put one color on one side and the others for the rest of the living room.

 Purple is a rich color which gives elegant looks.
 To create the elegant purple look, you can use grey tone for the wall, teal curtains, purple couch or sofa, and bubble gum purple for the rest of the accessories.

 Pink may be the choice for people with girly and feminine personality.
 However, instead of using pink for the painting, you can use the pink tone for the focal point.

 Use other lighter or darker shades of pink for the rest of the accessories to make the color pop up.

-You can use the brown shades as the focal point such as brown leather couch, vintage wood shelve, and make it focal by using Tosca tone for the wall.
+You can use the brown shades as the focal point such as a brown leather couch, vintage wood shelve, and make it focal by using Tosca tone for the wall.

-Mistakes to avoid
+Mistakes to Avoid

 Choosing the living room color schemes idea may be a daunting task but here are some common mistakes to avoid.
 The first mistake most people makes is they tend to choose the living room color schemes in the first place.

 Even though you want to find the most suitable color for the living room, you need to know that there are other elements to consider such as lighting, furniture, and so on.

 Choosing the living room color schemes should not merely depend on personal preference, but it should be based on what ambiance that you want to get from the colors.

 The most important thing when choosing living room color schemes is to consider the house as a whole element that intertwines to each other.

 This does not mean that living room color schemes should be that strict and prescriptive, but it should be flexible and complement with other elements in the room.